adambeltz2/Simple-Live-Tally/BACKLOG.md

 that gets built moves to `CHANGELOG.md` under its release and is removed from this list — this file is only what's still outstanding.

+## Feature
+- [ ] Process for allowing the dashboard to be on a different device than the data management.
+Allowing many computers to log into the same "event" for maximum capabilities

 ## Security

 - [ ] **Validate transaction amounts.** `submitTransaction()` /